toextendmylimits/Amazon_coding/000-recent-6-months.md

    TC O(N logK) where K is less than 26, so O(N), SC O(K) so O(1)
 5. [2825.
 Make String a Subsequence Using Cyclic Increments](https://leetcode.com/problems/make-string-a-subsequence-using-cyclic-increments)
    Linear scan str1, if letter at position j of str2 subtract letter at position i of str1 is less than 1, then advance i.

+   TC O(N + M) SC O(1)